 At that receiving location is another codec device that decodes the receiving digital stream into a form that can be seen and heard on monitors or televisions.
 At the same time, video and audio from cameras and microphones at the received location is sent back to the original location.

-Common technologies used at The University of Iowa by different campus users are IP-based systems (Polycom, LifeSize, Tandberg, etc.), collaboration tools (Blackboard Collaborate -- campus standard solution, Adobe Connect, Microsoft Lync, etc.), and free software (Skype, FaceTime, OoVoo, etc.).
-To see which software or approach is best for your needs, see "How do I know what system to use?
-Get help setting up a video conference?
-Or reserve equipment on campus?" or contact the ITS HelpDesk or your local IT support person directly.
+Common technologies used at The University of Iowa by different campus users are IP-based systems (Polycom, LifeSize, Tandberg, etc.), collaboration tools (Zoom -- campus standard solution, Adobe Connect, Microsoft Skype for Business, etc.), and free software (Skype, FaceTime, OoVoo, etc.).
+To see which software or approach is best for your needs, contact the ITS HelpDesk or your local IT support person directly.

 There is a wealth of knowledge on campus about how to do video conferencing; you just need to ask!
 In addition, many colleges and departments own their own IP-based and web-based video conferencing equipment.